digitalwarenkombinat/digitalwarenkombinat.de/src/content/blog/en/we-are-nominated-for-the-digamus-award-2024.md

 relatedPosts: []
 ---

-Wow, <a href='/projects/glamorous-europe/'>**GLAMorous Europe**</a> is on the shortlist for the DigAMus Award 2024 and has been nominated in the Apps and Games category.
+Wow, [**GLAMorous Europe**](/en/projects/glamorous-europe/) is on the shortlist for the DigAMus Award 2024 and has been nominated in the Apps and Games category.
 In addition to the jury prize, there is also an audience award.
 This means you can actively support us by going to the DigAMus Award's website and voting for us.

 To do this, go to the [project page of GLAMorous Europe](https://digamus-award.de/project/glamorous-europe/) on the DigAMus Awards website and click on the star.
 With every star clicked, we receive one public vote - and the project with the most votes wins.